axelarnetwork/axelar-contract-deployments/deployment-automation/README.md

 This script automates the complex deployment process for Axelar network integrations, handling configurations, deployments, and verifications efficiently.
 Users should ensure valid inputs and a stable internet connection during execution.

-## Pain Points
+## Stopping Points

-The entire deployment process is broken into multiple steps that account for asynchronous actions that must be coordinted to ensure the necessary deployments and configuration updates have occured.
+The entire deployment process is broken into multiple steps that account for asynchronous actions that must be coordinated to ensure the necessary deployments and configuration updates have occurred.

 ### Verifier Updates

-The first stopping point is after the Gateway registration proposal has been submiteed and presumably approved.
-The necessary actions that would need to be coordinated are the config.toml updates that verifiers need to perform by updating ampd with the `$CHAIN` chain name  and the `http_url` (RPC node url) they will utilized.
+The first stopping point is after the Gateway registration proposal has been submitted and presumably approved.
+The necessary actions that would need to be coordinated are the `config.toml` updates that verifiers need to perform by updating `ampd` with the `$CHAIN` chain name and the `http_url` (RPC node URL) they will utilize.

 ```bash
 [[handlers]]